By Juan C. Ros, CFP®, AEP®, CEPA

 Before the assets transfer to the next generation, there are charitable distributions that need to be made in between.
 At the time the trust is funded, the donor receives a charitable gift tax deduction for the present value of those charitable distributions.
 That gift tax deduction offsets the taxable gift to the heirs.

 Keep in mind that for the month in which you establish and fund a charitable lead trust, you can use either the current month's AFR, or elect to use the AFR of either of the prior two months if the prior rate provides a higher tax deduction.
-Thus, the November AFR of 0.4% is available to donors who create and fund a charitable lead trust in January 2021, even if the December 2020 or January 2021 rate inches higher.
+Thus, the October AFR of 1.0% is available to donors who create and fund a charitable lead trust in December 2021, even if November and December rates inches higher.

 In other words, a donor can pass on more assets to heirs now than at any other time in recent memory, thanks to a low AFR (and a corresponding high gift tax deduction).